DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 non-EAL pthread support
 ~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to use the DPDK execution context with any user pthread (aka.
-Non-EAL pthreads).
+It is possible to use the DPDK execution context with any user pthread (aka. non-EAL pthreads).
-In a non-EAL pthread, the *_lcore_id* is always LCORE_ID_ANY which identifies that it is not an EAL thread with a valid, unique, *_lcore_id*.
+There are two kinds of non-EAL pthreads:

+- a registered non-EAL pthread with a valid *_lcore_id* that was successfully assigned by calling ``rte_thread_register()``,
+- a non registered non-EAL pthread with a LCORE_ID_ANY,

-Some libraries will use an alternative unique ID (e.g. TID), some will not be impacted at all, and some will work but with limitations (e.g. timer and mempool libraries).
+For non registered non-EAL pthread (with a LCORE_ID_ANY *_lcore_id*), some libraries will use an alternative unique ID (e.g. TID), some will not be impacted at all, and some will work but with limitations (e.g. timer and mempool libraries).

 All these impacts are mentioned in :ref:`known_issue_label` section.